The Geothermal Development Company (GDC) has embarked on the use of geothermal steam to pasteurize

-Currently, the company is pasteurizing 1,200 liters per month exclusively for in-house use.
+Currently, the company is pasteurizing 1,200 litres per month exclusively for in-house use.
 This is a breakthrough with a high potential for scaling for commercial use.
 It heralds a new age of industrial processing using geothermal heat.
-In the current geothermal past model, GDC has registered a cost saving of 40 percent.
+In the current geothermal past model, GDC has registered a cost saving of 40 per cent.

 “It’s a success.
 Geothermal heat is cost-effective and environmentally friendly,” says Eng Martha Mburu, GDC’s manager in charge of the Direct Use Department.

 In geothermal parlance, “direct use” refers to other applications of geothermal energy apart from electricity.
 The industrial principle behind direct use is heat.
 Milk pasteurization is just one of the many industrial processes that can benefit from geothermal heat.

 “Our pasteurizer was meant for research and marketing,” Eng.
 Mburu explains.
 “For the past six years, we have gathered interesting data and lessons.
 Now we’re confident that the future of milk pasteurization is through geothermal energy.”

 Indeed.
 With this technology, Kenya is on the cusp of a paradigm shift in manufacturing.
 The success of a geothermal pasteurizer will translate to major savings in energy costs.
 Processors will no longer need to cut down trees for wood fuel or import heavy oil to heat boilers for pasteurization.
 From a carbon credit point of view, this shift will also be a big win for the environment.